adwil800/RN-ALoans/README.md

 # RN-ALoans
-Loans thingy for local market.
+Loans mobile app for local market.
+Allows the user to:
+  - Manage clients
+  - Manage loans and payments

+Works locally with text files.